JLanda91/dominion-setup-counter/README.md

 waiting to be handled.
 For example if Riverboat and Obelisk are handled and Riverboat chooses Ferryman, Ferryman is handled before Obelisk.

-The VDRM of a kingdom card is determined by the following 7 predicates.
+The VDRM of a kingdom card is determined by the following 6 predicates.
 Is it:
 1. Pickable by Young Witch (if unused and added to supply): costing 2 or 3?
 2. Pickable by Approaching Army (if unused and added to supply): is Action?
 3. Pickable by Way of the Mouse (if unused): non-Duration (erratum) Action and costing 2 or 3?
 4. Pickable by Ferryman (if unused): costing 3 or 4?
 5. Pickable by Riverboat (if unused): non-Duration Action card costing 5?
 6. Pickable by Obelisk (if in supply): is Action?
-7. Action or Treasure (or both)? (used for Cursed, see Landscape Phase)

 You can see that some predicates have overlap with, are identical to, or are a subset of other predicates.
 For example the predicate for Obelisk and Approaching Army is the same, but their choices will never overlap as the former picks a supply